kicksandgiggles123/kicksandgiggles123.github.io/about.md

 **Hi, this is Daniel Ge**

-I’m a **rising 11th-grader** at Sharon High School and a **USAJMO Qualifier (2025)**.
-I enjoys the intersection of elegant proofs and hands-on computation, and I’m eager to contribute **8–10 hours/week** this summer to a math research project, for example number theory, combinatorics, or computational mathematics.
+I’m a rising junior at Sharon High School and I love math.
+I enjoy the intersection of elegant proofs and hands-on computation, and I’m eager to conduct mathematical research this summer on topics such as (but not limited to) number theory, combinatorics, or computational mathematics.

 ### 🏆 Awards & Achievements